derrick12/triangle-tracker/README.md

 I have built the application using JavaScript, HTML and used CSS for styling of the website.

 ## Support and contact details
-Feel free to cantact me incase of any issues you encounter at derrickwaweru@gmail.com
+Feel free to contact me in case of any issues you encounter at derrickwaweru@gmail.com

 MIT License